 Colorado Springs is the state's second-largest city.
 As such, visitors not only get close to Rocky Mountain nature and amazing vistas, but they're also near big-city amenities, restaurants and things to do — the area is home to more than 50 family-friendly attractions, which are sure to keep vacationers of all stripes occupied.

 Where to Stay: The Colorado Springs KOA offers several Fountain Creek-front sites with patios, grills and chimineas.
 A convenience store, laundry and Wi-Fi keep you as connected as you want to be in a Colorado RV park.
 Meanwhile, Pikes Peak RV Park in nearby Manitou Springs is situated in the shadow of the iconic mountain near popular attractions like Garden of the Gods.

 See Nearby: Pikes Peak, Garden of the Gods, Seven Falls, Manitou Springs, U.S. Olympic Training Center, Cheyenne Mountain State Park, Cripple Creek, Royal Gorge and Cañon City

 Tucked at the eastern entrance to Rocky Mountain National Park, Estes Park is the gateway to all the activities the enormous alpine wonderland has to offer.
 But with more than 200 shops and restaurants and an impressive event calendar, the city is truly a standalone attraction.
 Stroll the picturesque downtown area, duck into Snowy Peaks Winery for a glass of vino or launch a canoe on Lake Estes.

-Where to Stay: Elk Meadow Lodge/RV Park offers easy access to the national park and a mix of perfect-for-the-family amenities, including miniature golf, a beer and wine bar, heated swimming pool and hot tub, play ground and game room.
+Where to Stay: Elk Meadow Lodge/RV Park offers easy access to the national park and a mix of perfect-for-the-family amenities, including miniature golf, a beer and wine bar, a heated swimming pool and hot tub, plus a play ground and game room.

 See Nearby: Rocky Mountain National Park, Stanley Hotel, Trail Ridge Road, Eldora Mountain Resort, Nederland